awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

-# Standards Supported in AWS Security Hub: CIS AWS Foundations<a name="securityhub-standards"></a>
+# Compliance Standards: CIS AWS Foundations<a name="securityhub-standards"></a>

 AWS Security Hub consumes, aggregates, and analyzes security findings from various supported AWS and third\-party products\.
 Security Hub also generates its own findings as the result of running automated and continuous checks against the compliance rules in the supported security standards\.
 These checks provide a compliance score and identify specific accounts and resources that require attention\.

-In this release, Security Hub supports the CIS AWS Foundations standard\.
+Security Hub supports the CIS AWS Foundations standard\.
 For more information, see [Securing Amazon Web Services](https://www.cisecurity.org/benchmark/amazon_web_services/) on the CIS website\.

 AWS Security Hub has satisfied the requirements of CIS Security Software Certification and is hereby awarded CIS Security Software Certification for the following CIS Benchmarks:
 + CIS Benchmark for CIS Amazon Web Services Foundations Benchmark, v1\.2\.0, Level 1